AzmainAhnaf/Academic-Notes/1st Semester/EEE - 1151/17 - Millman's Theorem.md

 ![[Pasted image 20250402064232.png]]

-Firstly, we need to convert each of the voltage source to it's corresponding current source by applying source transformation
+Firstly, we need to convert each of the voltage source to it's corresponding current source by applying [[6 - Source Transformation|source transformation]]
 ![[Pasted image 20250402064325.png]]

 Then, we need to combine all the parallel current sources.